-- B2C E-Commerce FDI in Business to Consumer ("B2C") segment is permitted in the following circumstances, subject to conditions: - i.
-100% FDI under automatic route is permitted in marketplace model of e-commerce.
-Marketplace based model of e-commerce means providing of an information technology platform by an e-commerce entity on a digital & electronic network to act as a facilitator between buyer and seller. - ii.
 FDI is not permitted in inventory based model of e-commerce.
-Inventory based model of e-commerce means an e-commerce activity where inventory of goods and services is owned by e-commerce entity and is sold to the consumers directly.21
+Inventory based model of e-commerce means an e-commerce activity where inventory of goods and services is owned by e-commerce entity and is sold to the consumers directly.18

-A few key considerations to be followed by an e-commerce market place entity are:
+A few key considerations to be followed by an e-commerce market place entity are :

 - i.
 E-commerce entities providing a marketplace based model of e-commerce2 will not exercise ownership or control over the inventory, as ownership or control over the goods will render the business into an inventory based model (which is not permitted to receive FDI).
 Inventory of a vendor will be deemed to be controlled by the e-commerce marketplace entity if more than 25% of the purchases of such vendor are from the e-commerce marketplace entity or its group companies; - ii.
 An entity having equity participation by e-commerce marketplace entity or its group companies or having control on its inventory by the e-commerce marketplace entity or its group companies, will not be permitted to sell its products on the platform run by such marketplace entity; - iii.
-Services should be provided by an e-commerce marketplace entity or its group companies (in which the marketplace entity has a direct or indirect equity stake or common control) to vendors on the platform on an arms' length basis, in a fair and non discriminatory manner; - iv.
+Services should be provided by an e-commerce marketplace entity or its group companies (in which the marketplace entity has a direct or indirect equity stake or common control) to vendors on the platform on an arms' length basis, in a fair and non - discriminatory manner; - iv.
 The e-commerce marketplace entity will not directly or indirectly influence the price of the goods; - v.
-An e-commerce marketplace entity cannot mandate any seller to sell any of its products exclusively on its platform only; and - vi.
+An e-commerce marketplace entity cannot mandate any seller to sell any of its products exclusively on its platform only; and

+- vi.
 E-commerce marketplace entity will be required to furnish a certificate, together with a report of the statutory auditor, to the Reserve Bank of India, confirming compliance with the PN 2 by 30th of September every year. - Limited Liability Partnerships: Foreign Investment in Limited Liability Partnerships ("LLP") is permitted under the automatic route, for LLPs operating in sectors/ activities where 100% foreign investment is allowed, through the automatic route and there are no foreign investment linked performance conditions.
 An LLP with Foreign Investment operating in sectors/activities where (i) 100% foreign investment is allowed through the automatic route; and (ii) there are no foreign investment linked performance conditions, can be converted into a company, under the automatic route.
 Similarly, conversion of a company with foreign investment operating in sectors/activities where (i) 100% FDI is allowed through the automatic route; and (ii) there are no foreign investment linked performance conditions, can be converted into an LLP, under the automatic route.